 The shareholder, again, is a person who owns shares of the company.
 A stakeholder has a stake in the company.
 Therefore, shareholders are owners and stakeholders are interested parties.
 As stated earlier, shareholders are a subset of the superset, which are stakeholders.

-Shareholders include equity shareholders and preference shareholders in company.
+Shareholders include equity shareholders and preference shareholders in the company.
 Stakeholders can include everything from shareholders, creditors and debenture holders to employees, customers, suppliers, government, etc.

 The biggest difference between the two is that shareholders focus on a return of their investment.
 Stakeholders are more concerned about the performance of the company.